gicking/stm8gal/README.md

 - SPI verify after write does not work (READ command only returns ACK) -> verify after write is disabled for SPI.
 Strangely, memory read-out works via SPI

-- On RasPi 3 and SPI (via spidev) communication works reliably only up to 250kBaud
+- On RasPi 3 SPI communication via spidev works reliably only up to 250kBaud.
+With Arduino and setup above, upload is ok up to 2MBaud

 ***